lemonrock/tcp-engine/README.md

 * Hardware checksum support;
 * Zero-Window probe defences (we do not zero-window probe forever, but eventually drop the connection)
     * TODO: Consider changing the zero-window probe logic to time-out after 5 seconds, as longer than this usually indicates a severe problem.
+* Duplicate TCP options are always rejected
+* Padding bytes are always validated to be zero (0x00)
+* Simultaneous Open, a TCP mis-feature, is not possible

 ## Constraints